exakat/exakat/docs/Rules.rst

 #########################################

-Avoid configuring `'set_error_handler() <http://www.php.net/set_error_handler>`_ with a method that accepts 5 arguments.
+Avoid configuring `set_error_handler() <http://www.php.net/set_error_handler>`_ with a method that accepts 5 arguments.
 The last argument, $errcontext, is deprecated since PHP 7.2, and will be removed later.

 .. code-block:: php